Failed real estate exam 3 times? Here’s what to do

 • Get support: Consider joining a study group or using a tutor or AI-based prep assistant for guidance.

 Changing your mindset is key.
-Rather than seeing your past attempts as failures, treat them as feedback.
-Each try brings you closer to knowing exactly how to succeed.
+Your past attempts are not failures, but feedback.
+In fact, each try brings you closer to knowing exactly how to succeed.

 How to Improve Your Study Habits for Better Results